Jhulan Goswami

-Jhulan Nishit Goswami (born 25 November 1982) is an Indian former cricketer.
-She played for Indian women's cricket team from 2002 to 2022.
+Jhulan Goswami (born 25 November 1982) is an Indian former cricketer.
+She played for the India women's national cricket team from 2002 to 2022.

 She played as a right-arm medium fast bowler and right-handed batter.
 She is one of the fastest (female) bowler of all times and considered one of the greatest bowlers to ever play the sport.
 She played 204 ODI matches before her retirement from international cricket in 2022, taking 255 wickets, and holds the record for taking the most number of wickets in Women's One Day International cricket.

 Goswami won the ICC Women's Player of the Year award in 2007 and the M.A.
 Chidambaram trophy for Best Women's Cricketer in 2011.
-She rose to number one in the ICC Women's ODI bowling rankings in January 2016.
+She became number one in the Women's ODI bowling rankings of ICC in January 2016 and regained it in March 2019.

 Career

 Goswami was born to a middle-class family in the town of Chakdaha in the Nadia district of West Bengal on 25 November 1982.
 She took up cricket at the age of 15, and was previously a football fan.
 Goswami began to take interest in cricket when she watched the 1992 Cricket World Cup on TV.
-She took further interest in the sport after watching Australian batter Belinda Clark in the 1997 Women’s Cricket World Cup.
+She took further interest in the sport after watching Australian batter Belinda Clark in the 1997 Women's Cricket World Cup.
 As Chakdaha did not have any cricket facilities at the time, Goswami travelled to Kolkata to play cricket.

 Soon after finishing her training in Kolkata, Goswami was called up to the Bengal women's cricket team.
 At the age of 19, she made her international debut in 2002 in a one-day International Match against England in Chennai.
 Her Test debut came on 14 January 2002 against England in Lucknow.

-Goswami along with Mithali Raj guided Indian Women’s Cricket team to first Test series win in England in 2006–07 season.
-During the same season, Goswami helped Indian Women Cricket team to get their first victory against England, making a fifty as nightwatchman in the first Test at Leicester and taking her career best match figures of 10 for 78–5 for 33 and 5 for 45 – in the second test at Taunton.
-In 2007 Jhulan was a member of Asian squad in the Afro-Asia tournament in India and also won the ICC Women’s Cricketer of the Year (when no Indian male cricketer bagged an individual award).
+Goswami along with Mithali Raj guided the Indian Women's Cricket team to their first Test series win in England in 2006–07 season.
+During the same season, Goswami helped India to get their first victory against England, making a fifty as nightwatchman in the first Test at Leicester and taking her career best match figures of 10/78, with 5/33 in the 1st innings and 5/45 in the 2nd innings – in the second test at Taunton.
+In 2007 Jhulan was a member of the Asian squad in the Afro-Asia tournament in India and also won the ICC Women's Cricketer of the Year when no Indian male cricketer had bagged an individual ICC yearly award.

-Later in 2008, she took over the captaincy from Mithali Raj and held till 2011.
-In 2008, she also became the fourth woman to reach 100 wickets in ODIs at Asia Cup.
-She led India in 25 ODIs.
-In 2010 she was awarded the Arjun Award and in 2012 she became second Indian women cricketer to receive Padma Shri after Diana Edulji.
+Later in 2008, she took over the captaincy of the team from Mithali Raj and held it till 2011.
+In 2008, she also became the fourth woman to reach 100 wickets in ODIs at the 2008 Women's Asia Cup.
+She captained India in 25 ODI and was awarded the Arjuna Award in 2010.
+In 2012 she became second Indian women cricketer to receive Padma Shri after Diana Edulji.